Last updated: March 1, 2016

 Names of Centers -

 First reference should be Global Center for Business & Development.
 Global Center may be used on second and subsequent references.
-First reference should be Capital Center for Public Law & Policy, Capital Center may be used on second and subsequent references.
+First reference should be Capital Center for Law & Policy, Capital Center may be used on second and subsequent references.
 First reference should be Center for Advocacy & Dispute Resolution, Advocacy Center may be used on second and subsequent references.

 And or Ampersand